 Traditional security protocols in our world of online chatting, banking, social platforms, insurance and investment or identification are built around pre-fed security codes or end-to-end encryption.
 This broadly translates to device-to-device encryption or passwords (dynamic or saved) and OTPs.
 They do provide a fair share of security but do not ensure that the sender is the person who was supposed to initiate the message or the receiver being the person the message was intended for.
 A case in point is cloning of devices, SIM cards and credit or debit cards; these are increasingly becoming commonplace.

 Consider a realistic situation where a fraudster enters your system by hacking the server or your device.
 This allows the hacker to gain access to sensitive information stored in the server or your device or both.
 This would include among others, your personal pictures, videos, documents, and probably the digital key that contains all your access codes.
 And thus begins the nightmare.
 Such virtual trespassing can have grave repercussions and it is made possible because the security of your data and device is dependent on a digital key that is already stored in the digital realm.
 Your passwords, digital signatures, OTPs will all come to naught, and the damage might even be irreparable.

 Now, imagine the magnitude of the breach when today, globally, more than 5.19 billion people are using mobile phones.

-Adding to that, it is estimated that Internet users around the world have grown to 4.54 billion.
+Adding to that, it is estimated that internet users around the world have grown to 4.54 billion.
 This is an increase of 7 percent or additional 298 million new users in comparison to January 2019.

-And rapid progress in digital technologies has taken the mobile usage beyond the mere spectrum of calling and messaging.
+And rapid progress in digital technologies has taken the mobile usage beyond the mere acts of calling and messaging.
 Multiple financial transactions and storing to sharing of intimate happenings of our lives on social media are easily accomplished through readily available smart phones.

 Source: 1- We are Social Jan 2020 report by Hootsuite